 2013 Undergraduate Career Fair Program Book

-Check out the companies that will be present at this year's undergraduate career fair on September 20, 2013, at Riggs Alumni Center, from 10 a.m. - 3 p.m.
+Check out the companies that were present at the undergraduate career fair on September 20, 2013, at Riggs Alumni Center.
 Download Program Book.

 Working with OCS

 You’ve put in the late hours, and you’ve sharpened your skills, and now it’s time to find your place in the business world.
 The Office of Career Services is your closest partner as you search for that perfect fit – a career that matches your skills and ambitions, encourages growth and is both personally and financially rewarding.
 We’re here to help you recognize your potential and leverage it to propel your career forward.
 Current students are able to access the full suite of career services and can apply for jobs online through HireSmith.

 - Major Exploration & Career Direction

 - HireSmith Assistance